amitch747/PSRS/README.md

 For splitting the array I think I can do a recursive function.
 We'll see.

+Looking at my 379 multithreading code I've realized I can just use a struct as the input arg for pthread_create Saves me alot of trouble
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - -